Setup

 Provider URL

-The URL to connect to the OIDC server
+The URL of the OIDC server

 https://accounts.google.com